aboutcode-org/scancode-toolkit/ROADMAP.rst

   package-type/ecosystem conventions.
 - SCIO: add primary license field in DiscoveredPackage models and feed it with the data from packages
-- SCIO: Do we track secondary? or is this just aggregated data on the fly.
+- SCIO: Do we track secondary? or is this just data aggregated on the fly.
 - SCIO: Refine primary license based on license in "key files"

 2. Primary copyright detection for packages
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-- this is likely closely tied to the primary license detection and should focus
+- This is closely tied to the primary license detection and should focus
   on package manifests and key files.
 And on package first

 3. Package files
 ~~~~~~~~~~~~~~~~~~~~~~~~~

 - SCTK: See https://github.com/nexB/scancode-toolkit/projects/10
-  - work on the model
+  - Work on the model
-  - work on updating the package code focus in npm, pypi, maven, go.
+  - Work on updating the package code focus in npm, pypi, maven, go.
 - SCIO: adopt the two levels manifests/package instances

-4. Go to two-level reporting of detections for licenses
+4. Go to two-level reporting for license detections
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-- add top level reference licenses section in the JSON output
+- Add top level reference licenses section in the JSON output
-- report detections at the file level, one per matched rule
+- Report detections at the file level, one per matched rule
-- multiple detections for one or more license expressions in a file, eventually
+- Report multiple detections for one or more license expressions in a file, eventually
   grouping multiple detection in a single expression in a file

-5. Go to two-level reporting of detections for holders
+5. Go to two-level reporting for copyright holder detections
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 - Reported detections of Copyrights and authors detection, tracked at the line level in a file
 - Holder would be for many copyright detections

 6. License detection quality improvements
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-- Finish and merge unknown license detection (this depends on having 4.
-Go to two-level reporting of detections for licenses done)
+- Finish and merge unknown license detection (this depends on completion of 4.
+Go to two-level reporting of detections for license)
 - Update scancode-analyze to the new two-level reporting of license detections
 - Revamp how common list of suprrious licenses are detected (this is a bug)
 - Use important key phrases for license detection https://github.com/nexB/scancode-toolkit/issues/2637